Loading environment variables

-To prepare the system to use the setup scripts and the userinfo program, perform the following steps:
+To prepare the system to use the setup scripts and userinfo program, complete the following steps:

-- Copy the appropriate script from the LSAM 'bin/" directory to the user's home directory or to another directory for setup scripts.
+- Copy the appropriate script from the agent 'bin/" directory to your home directory or to another directory for setup scripts.

 cp /usr/local/lsam/bin/user_setup.sh /home/john/user_setup.sh

-- Change the owner and group of the user_setup script to match the relevant User ID's permissions.
+- Change the owner and group of user_setup script to match the relevant User ID's permissions.

-The user "john" belongs to a group called "users."
-The system administrator executes the following commands to set the correct owner and group on the user_setup script:
+User "john" belongs to a group called "users."
+The system administrator runs the following commands to set the correct owner and group on user_setup script:

 chown john /home/john/user_setup.sh